The application process for our 2024 grant cycle is CLOSED.

 Late or incomplete proposals will not be accepted.

 Frequently Asked Questions

-- Q. What expenses are eligible for funding?A. When considering what expenses you would like funded for your Temple, please refer to the BRC Temple Grant Budget Template (available as a Google spreadsheet).
-While we only grant funds for particular expense categories, all of your expenses can and should be considered a part of your total costs when calculating your budget and making your Temple plans and proposal.
+- Q. What expenses are eligible for funding?A. When considering what expenses you would like to request funding for, please refer to the BRC Temple Grant Budget Template (available as a Google spreadsheet).
+While we only award funds for particular expense categories, all of your expenses can and should be considered a part of your total costs when calculating your budget and making your Temple plans and proposal.

 - Materials and supplies, including tools, consumables, hardware, fuel, and Leave No Trace supplies

-- Transportation of your art installation and supplies to and from the playa
+- Transportation of your materials and supplies to and from the playa

 - Specialty services such as welding, laser cutting, etc.